oneapi-src/oneTBB/INSTALL.md

 ## Build oneTBB

-To build the system, run :
+To build the system, run:
 ```
 cmake --build . <options>
 ```